-A perfect recipe for Easter Brunch or Mother’s Day, our Breakfast Strata with Mushroom and Leeks is comforting, creamy and cheesy.
+A perfect recipe for Easter Brunch or Mother's Day, our Breakfast Strata with Mushrooms and Leeks is comforting, creamy and cheesy.
 Bonus points: it can be prepared the night before.

 Another great thing about a breakfast strata is that it can be prepared the night before, producing the best results.
-It allows the bread to fully soak up the eggs, making for an almost pudding like consistency, but if you are like us and eat more on the fly, it works just as well to be baked off right away.
-Just wait until it’s ready for the oven, before turning on the oven, so it gets at a head start on soaking time.
+It allows the bread to fully soak up the eggs, making for an almost pudding-like consistency, but if you are like us and eat more on the fly, it works just as well to be baked off right away.
+Just wait until it's ready for the oven, before turning it on the oven, so it gets a head start on soaking time.

 Featured Ingredient: Leeks

 Leeks are one of those vegetables that are easy to overlook in the produce aisle.
 They are not particularly exciting looking, it's like a giant green onion or scallion.

 They have a delicate onion flavour, also similar to a scallion but a little milder and sweeter.
 Leeks you likely wouldn't eat raw like you would with green onions.
 Leeks tend to hold a lot of dirt and only part of the plant is ideal for cooking with.